Predefined types

 option of tableauc config to import the common proto files, where predefinedenum

 types are defined.
-Refer: Tableau Options.
+See Tableauc config.

 Enum